kant/sharpapp/README.md

 </sub>
 	PimpApp - It's all about to pimp your Windows, privacy and apps!

-	It's optimizer of the reasonable sort and not another TUNEUP, CLEANER, OPTIMIZER (I hate this) utility!
+	It's an optimizer of the reasonable sort and not another TUNEUP, CLEANER, OPTIMIZER (I hate this) utility!

 </h1>